-Trees are the leading cause of electric service interruptions, especially during major weather events (e.g., ice storms, hurricanes) and can create public and employee safety hazards, so reducing the spend requires a thoughtful and planful approach to program optimization.
+Trees are the leading cause of electric service interruptions, especially during major weather events (e.g., ice storms, hurricanes) and can create public and employee safety hazards, so improving efficiency requires a thoughtful and planful approach to program optimization.

-While it is difficult to replace labor that performs line clearance, their work can be optimized using emerging technology, tools and advanced analytic approaches.
-A careful investment and deployment of these new tools can help utilities save 10-15% of their annual vegetation management spend without reducing the reliability, safety and customer satisfaction as a result.
+While it is difficult to replace labor that performs line clearance, this work can be optimized using emerging technology, tools and advanced analytic approaches, without reducing reliability, safety and customer satisfaction

 Some utilities trim their circuits on a fixed cycle (usually 4 or 5 years) or use outage data from the previous year to determine what the next year’s circuit trim list should be.
 However, neither one of these approaches takes into account the longer-term experience and view of the reliability associated with the different circuits.
 Using advanced analytics and tools, leading utilities have developed predictive models to create predictive failure and trimming cost curves to optimize the trim cycle at the individual circuit level.

 In order to increase the productivity of the VM crews, utilities typically send planners to “walk the circuits” that are identified for trimming and determine what trees have to be trimmed, which ones need to be removed and which customers need to be notified.
-During COVID-19, these in-person discussions with property owners, to get their approval for removal, have become much less common.
-As a result, there is an opportunity to rethink the entire process and figure out how to leverage image analytics (e.g., satellite, drone) to identify the work; submitting approval requests to property owners electronically (e.g., e-mail, text).
+During the COVID pandemic, these in-person discussions with property owners to get their approval for removal became much less common.
+As a result, there was an opportunity to rethink the entire process and figure out how to leverage image analytics (e.g., satellite, drone) to identify the work and then submitting approval requests to property owners electronically (e.g., e-mail, text).

 While there are challenges in using this type of advanced analytics in the areas where there is overhang and satellite imaging cannot certify the distances, it can still be used to identify 80% of the work that needs to be done by applying machine learning (ML) and artificial intelligence (AI) algorithms to image analytics.